 - Reward customers when they post.
 Sometimes, all that means is acknowledging their photo or video - people love feeling connected with the brands they buy.

 Now, I could go on all day about subscription box marketing tips, but that's not what this article is about.
 Hopefully you now see the subscription box economy is more than a passing fad or social media trend — it's the real deal!

-If you took nothing else away from this article, take this: Don't be afraid to think outside the box (pun totally intended) to offer new things to your customers.
+If you took nothing else away from this article, take this: don't be afraid to think outside the box (pun totally intended) to offer new things to your customers.
 Innovate, get feedback, and do it all over again.

 Now it's your turn.
 What are some awesome subscription boxes you've seen - or would like to see?
 Let's start a discussion in the comments!